Jakobe Thomas

-Jakobe Mekhi Thomas (born June 30, 2003) is an American college football safety for the Miami Hurricanes.
-He previously played for the Middle Tennessee Blue Raiders and for the Tennessee Volunteers.
+Jakobe Mekhi Thomas (born June 30, 2003) is an American professional football safety for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders, the Tennessee Volunteers and the Miami Hurricanes.
+He was selected by the Vikings in the third round of the 2026 NFL draft.

 Early life

 Thomas was born and grew up in Starkville, Mississippi before moving to Tullahoma, Tennessee, where he would attend Tullahoma High School.
 Coming out of high school, he committed to play college football for the Middle Tennessee Blue Raiders.

 College career

 Middle Tennessee

 During his first collegiate season in 2021, Thomas used the season to redshirt.
 In the 2022 season, he played in all 12 games making three starts, where he notched 37 tackles with one going for a loss, three pass deflections, four interceptions, and a forced fumble.
 During the 2023 season, Thomas became a full-time starter, where he totaled 71 tackles with three being for a loss, five pass deflections, and a forced fumble, where after the conclusion of the season, he decided to enter his name into the NCAA transfer portal.